jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Hashing

 A better strategy is to store the hash of the password.
-A hash is the output of a hash function. **A hash function is**, by design, **a one-way cryptographic function.** Once hashed, the password cannot be unhashed.
-Thus a hash is ideal for use in storing passwords.
+A hash is the output of a hash function. **A hash function is a one-way cryptographic function.** Once hashed, the password cannot be unhashed.
+Thus a hash function is ideal for use in storing passwords.

 Note that technically the passwords are not encrypted. **Encryption is a two-way cryptographic process.** This means the original password can be recovered from the encrypted password if the encryption key is known.
 Recovery of the original password is not needed for password storage and just adds another attack vector to an authentication system.

-In this article we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because it is a _fast_ hashing algorithm and it will be easy to crack weaker passwords it has hashed by using dictionary or brute force attacks on salted passwords with a known pepper, as we will discuss later on.
+In this article we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because if the database and the pepper have been compromised, weaker passwords will be easy to crack through dictionary or brute force attacks.
+SHA256 is a _fast_ hashing algorithm so these attacks will be particularly effective on salted passwords with the known pepper.

-**Use Argon2** or a similar _slow_ hash function instead which will provide resistance against attacks even when both the database and the pepper have been compromised.
+**Use Argon2** or a similar _slow_ hash function instead which will provide effective resistance against these attacks.
 See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions and their characteristics.

 `HashedPassword = SHA256(Password)`